Strathclyde-EQOP/Vernier-Current-Driver/README.md

 # Performance

 Three sample devices were tested.
-For full details, see the companion paper.
+For full details, see the companion paper or take a look a look in the [Testing](/Doc/Testing/) folder.

 The headlines results: